-For example, you can detail a chronology of music videos throughout Feel Good Inc. to El Mañana to Stylo to On Melancholy Hill, and beyond.
-Characters, locations, and stories remain consistent throughout the Gorillaz universe … “Gorillaverse?”
+For example, you can detail a story chronology of music videos throughout Feel Good Inc. to El Mañana to Stylo to On Melancholy Hill, and beyond.
+Characters, locations, and stories create a constant immersion throughout the Gorillaz universe … “Gorillaverse?”

 If you just watch the music video from Stylo you may wonder why Noodle’s appearance changed after the events of El Mañana – the last time we saw her; and why there’s a robotic replacement.

-If you look beyond the music videos, you discover that Noodle’s replacement (Cyborg Noodle) was created by Murdoc after obtaining her DNA from the crash in El Mañana.
-This is only stated outside of the music videos.
+If you look beyond this material, you discover that Noodle’s replacement (Cyborg Noodle) was created by Murdoc after obtaining her DNA from the crash in El Mañana; something only stated outside of the music videos.

 It’s crazy, sure, but the animated nature of the medium allows for this sort of creativity.
-This is just one of countless examples where band details are brought up beyond the music videos.
+This is just one of countless examples where band details are brought up beyond the original medium.

-What Gorillaz has accomplished, is creating a world across different platforms.
+What Gorillaz has accomplished is creating a world across different platforms.
 Sure, they’re a band.
-But music is only one element of their identity, outside of online campaigns, videos, and interviews.
+Sure the music’s good.
+But the music is only one element of their identity, outside of online campaigns, videos, and interviews.

 One of the most unique aspects of these virtual characters, is that they can operate as influencers as well – virtual influencers.
 In fact, investors are flocking to the idea.

-Recently, we’ve seen characters like “Lil Miquela” gain an instagram following of over 1M, and act as a brand ambassador on behalf as a result.
-Compare this to our social media influencers, and there’s a lot of upside to this business model – namely control.
+Recently, we’ve seen characters like “Lil Miquela” gain an instagram following of over 1M, and act as a brand ambassador on behalf of Gucci as a result.
+Compare this to our social media influencers, and there’s a lot of upside to this business model – namely risk-mitigation, and story development.

 It’s no secret that both YouTube and Instagram have dealt with various controversies from some of their most prolific stars.
 Even video gaming company “Blizzard” got in hot water after a gamer vocally supported the ongoing Hong Kong protests.
 Following their decision to pull him, they were met with a ton of backlash, and even lost Mitsubishi as a major sponsor.

 This story is nothing new.
-The fact is that there’s an inevitable unpredictability when you entrust your brand in the hands of young influencers.
-But this is where Virtual Brand Ambassadors come in.
+The fact is that there’s an inevitable unpredictability when you entrust your brand in the hands of young influencers … this is where Virtual Brand Ambassadors come in.

-Having control over a character, even making them into an influencer, entirely mitigate this issue.
-There is no unpredictability, whilst these icons retain their futuristic authenticity.
+Having control over a character, even making them into an influencer, entirely mitigates this issue.
+There is no unpredictability whilst these icons retain their futuristic authenticity.

 Naturally, Gorillaz has also had their share of brand marketing.
 Back in 2016, band member Noodle became Jaguar’s official Global Ambassador – complete with a cool mixed-reality commercial.